Gaetano di Mauro: Stock Car Pro Series

 Di Mauro made his Stock Car Brasil debut in the final round of 2018, where he finished tenth.
 Shell Racing Academy promoted him to a full-time seat with Full Time Sports in 2019, making him the first driver from the academy to compete in the series.
 He finished as the highest rookie in the standings with nineteenth place, taking a best race result of fourth at Campo Grande, and continued in the series for 2020 with Vogel Motorsport.
 His first two podiums came in 2021, and he took his first race win in 2022 at Velopark along with three additional podiums to finish eleventh in the overall standings.
 In 2023, he switched teams to Hot Car Competições and finished twentieth with one podium.

-In 2024, he moved to Cavaleiro Sports.
+In 2024, di MauroŎ moved to Cavaleiro Sports.
 His first win of the season came in round three at Interlagos, after taking the lead from Marcos Gomes with twenty minutes remaining and successfully holding off Felipe Baptista for the rest of the race.
 He took his maiden pole position in the penultimate round in Goiânia.
-He finished seventeeth in the damp reverse-grid sprint race, but went on to win the main race of the event, comfortably holding the lead throughout the race.
+He finished seventeenth in the damp reverse-grid sprint race, but went on to win the main race of the event, comfortably holding the lead throughout the race.
 He finished sixteenth overall in the standings.

-For the 2025 season, he joined Eurofarma RC, operated by RC Competições, a move which became known after his win at Velo Città the previous year.
+For the 2025 season, di Mauro joined Eurofarma RC, operated by RC Competições, a move which became known after his win at Velo Città the previous year.
 He had his personal best start to a season, driving from eighth to second in the opening race at Interlagos to finish just behind teammate Felipe Fraga.
 He took another podium in round two, and his first win of the year in round three.